Octavia Fields Branch Library

 In April 1973, the library displayed drug paraphernalia confiscated by the Humble Police Department.

-In March 1975, the Humble Rotary Club volunteered their members to help staff the branch so that the library could be open on Saturdays.
-This change increased the branch's hours to 50 a week.
+In March 1975, the Humble Rotary Club volunteered its members to help staff the branch so that the library could be open on Saturdays.
+This allowed the branch to be open to the public for 50 hours a week.

 To celebrate the 1985 Summer Reading Program, Octavia Fields staff organized a balloon launch at the Deerbrook Mall.
 Each child who signed up for the Awesome Adventures Reading Club received a balloon with a two-sided tag to place their name and address.
 The balloons were then launched in coordination with the local airport to prevent any airplanes from flying through the colorful display.